castai/terraform-provider-castai/docs/umbrella-migration/README.md

 ```

 When applying, the following changes are expected in the Terraform plan:
-- Some existing `helm_releases` being deleted.
+- Some existing `helm_release`s being deleted.
 Depending on your settings, the following `helm_release`
   resources _may_ be deleted:
   - `castai_agent`
   - `castai_cluster_controller`